 In relation to importing or exporting materials and products, identify any port that would be used by the project.
-Provide details of those ports, the size and types of vessels; the typical turnaround time for vessels; and the associated infrastructure that moves and stores material between the ships and the rail and/or road networks.
+Provide details of those ports, including: the berths to be used, the size and types of vessels that the berths can accommodate, the typical turnaround time for vessels and the associated infrastructure that moves and stores material between the ships and the rail and/or road networks.

-For each mode of transport and each phase of the RDPE, the EIS will describe the:
+For each mode of transport and each phase of the project, the EIS will describe the:

-- proposed construction, realignment, structural alteration, or changed use of any access and haul roads and load-out facilities used by any transport associated with the project - expected volumes and weights of materials, products, hazardous goods or wastes - types of vehicles, rolling stock, vessels and craft to be used - likely number and timing of trips.
+- proposed construction, realignment, structural alteration, or changed use of any access and haul roads, conveyor easements, rail loops and load-out facilities, and rail crossings (over or under the track) used by any transport associated with the project - expected volumes and weights of materials, products, hazardous goods or wastes - types of vehicles, rolling stock, vessels and craft to be used - likely number and timing of trips.

-Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the RDPE at a local and regional level.
+Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level.
 Similarly, provide sufficient information to make an independent assessment of how transport used by the project will impact on environmental values.
 In both cases, the impacts along the whole length of each affected route will be discussed and measures proposed to avoid or mitigate the impacts.